VenturaNotes/Knowledge/- Topics/SI units.md

 - http://www.bipm.org/en/measurement-units/
 	- The SI Brochure, from the Bureau International des Poids et Mesures (BIPM)
 	- #comment Page isn't working
+## Source[^6]
+- The units used for measuring physical quantities in the internationally agreed system Système International d’Unités are known as SI units.
+There are seven base units and other supplementary units and prefixes (such as kilo-) to create further units.
+For further details, see APPENDIX 4.
 ## References

 [^1]: [[(Home Page) A Dictionary of Computer Science 7th Edition by Oxford Reference]]